 - It was issued to prevent violent or threatening acts, harassing behavior, sexual violence, or it was issued to prevent another person from coming near you or contacting you.1

 - The court that issued the order had jurisdiction over the people and case.
 In other words, the court had the authority to hear the case.

 - The abuser received notice of the order and had an opportunity to go to court to tell his/her side of the story.

-- In the case of ex parte temporary and emergency orders, the abuser must receive notice and have an opportunity to go to court to tell his/her side of the story at a hearing that is scheduled before the temporary order expires.2
+- In the case of ex parte temporary orders and emergency orders, the abuser must have received notice and have had an opportunity to go to court to tell his/her side of the story at a hearing that is scheduled before the temporary order expires.2

 Note: For information on enforcing a military protective order (MPO) off the military installation, or enforcing a civil protection order (CPO) on a military installation, please see our Military Protective Orders page.